dagbdagb/waffle/README.md

 ## Are there any concerns with regard to security?
 Absolutely.
-There are no security considerations in the html/javascript here *at all*.
+There are no security considerations in the HTML/JS here *at all*.
-The instructions for editing mosquitto.conf above opens one more pathway for bad guys to probe and/or break into your system(s).
+The instructions for editing mosquitto.conf above opens one more pathway for someone to probe and/or break into your system(s).

-The html file itself is quite short and can quickly be reviewed by anyone.
-It does load one external javascript library, though.
+The HTML file itself is quite short and can quickly be reviewed by anyone.
+It does load one external JS library, though.
 If this should give you cause for concern or not is your business.

 A full discussion about MQTT, websockets and security is out of scope here.
-Also, if you have enabled authentication in your mosquitto instance, you may have to do the same in this file.
+Also, if you have enabled authentication in your mosquitto instance, you will have to modify this file.

 ## Are there any known bugs?